12 Yorkshire seaside towns and villages

 With golden beaches, Hornsea offers small town friendliness and the usual seaside facilities without the hustle and bustle of the bigger resorts.
 The Trans-Pennine Trail coast to coast cycle route runs from Southport on the west coast to finish on the South Promenade at Hornsea.
 Hornsea also boasts Yorkshire's largest freshwater lake.
 Hornsea Mere is a location for bird-watching, fishing and the base for Hornsea Sailing Club.
-The beach has a Keep Britain Tidy Seaside Award.
+The beach has a 2020 international Blue Flag award and a Keep Britain Tidy Seaside Award.

 Find out more about Hornsea